Kmer-File-Format/kff-cpp-api/README.md

 ```

-### Global Variable section
+### Values section

-GV sections start with the number of variables described in it.
+v sections start with the number of variables described in it.
 Initially this value is automatically set to 0 and updated when you call the close function.

 ```C++